• Home

 • Check out these springform pan lining tips to see how best to line your cheesecake tin.

-• Instead of a food processor, you can crush your ginger cookies by placing them into a plastic food bag and bashing them with a rolling pin.
+• Instead of a food processor, crush your ginger cookies by placing them into a plastic food bag and bashing them with a rolling pin.

 • To help prevent a soggy base, check whether your ginger cookie base layer is completely cool before you add the cheesecake filling.
 If not, pop it back into the fridge or freezer for another 10mins until it's cold.

-• Where possible, make your ginger orange cheesecake the day before serving.
-This way you can let the cheesecake set overnight to be sure it’s nice and firm.
+• Where possible, make your gingerbread cheesecake the day before serving.
+This way you can let the cheesecake set overnight to be sure it's nice and firm.

 • I like to take my no-bake cheesecake out of the fridge roughly 30mins before serving, bringing it to room temperature.
 This helps to give you a soft but still crisp base and really gives your gingerbread cheesecake that melt-in-your-mouth texture.

-• For Christmas, I like to decorate my festive cheesecake with gingerbread men (store-bought or homemade).
-Outside the holidays, I like to decorate my ginger orange no-bake cheesecake with mandarin slices or whipped cream and crumbled ginger cookies.
+• For Christmas, decorate your festive cheesecake with gingerbread men (store-bought or homemade).
+Outside the holidays, I decorate my ginger orange no-bake cheesecake with mandarin slices or whipped cream and crumbled ginger cookies.

 Gingerbread orange no bake cheesecake recipe with ginger nut or gingersnap crust